 The course of study is three semesters for full-time PN students and four semesters for part-time students.
 Course offerings include nursing theory, biological sciences, and clinical experiences.
-Graduates of the program receive a WCC certificate and are eligible to take the licensing examination.
-Graduates are eligible to apply to take the NCLEX-PN exam to become a Licensed Practical Nurse.
+Graduates of the program receive a program certificate and are eligible to apply to take the NCLEX-PN exam to become a Licensed Practical Nurse.